C-bowman/inference-tools/docs/source/getting_started.rst

          # return the prediction of the data
          return peak_1 + peak_2 + background

-Create an instance of the posterior class, and import one of the Markov-chain Monte-Carlo samplers from the mcmc module:
+Create an instance of the posterior class, and import one of the Markov-chain Monte-Carlo samplers from ``inference.mcmc``:

 .. code-block:: python